jdoleary/Spellmasons/docs/TasksCurrent.md

     - On hover?
 - Invent new loop biomes by colorizing old biome tiles for looping
 # Bugs / Cleaning
+- bug: miniboss glops targeting radius should be bigger, target column should be able to grab him from closer
+- bug: The server restarts immediately and suddenly when on game over.
+It should give it some time or else it's suprising
 - bug: headless server has a loop where it continually tearsdown and creates a new underworld after the last player leaves
     - log: ```
     teardown: Cleaning up underworld